 Cultural customs to be aware of in Denmark

 Denmark is a well-oiled machine and Danes tend to follow the rules.
 Courteous behavior is expected from everyone whether it be locals or tourists.
-Follow the rules in Denmark and remember not to jaywalk across the street.
-When cycling through cities, use your hand signals.
+Follow the rules when you travel Denmark and remember not to jaywalk across the street.
+When cycling through Danish cities, use your hand signals.
 Generally, cultural customs are easy to follow here but don’t be surprised by Dane’s lack of social pleasantries.
 The lack of please’s and thank you’s might be a surprise for non-Scandinavian travelers.

 Don't forget travel insurance

 No matter how well you plan and research a trip, there are always things that happen beyond your control.
 Something might get canceled, you can get ill or hurt while traveling or one of your electronics might break or get stolen.
 When misfortune strikes, travel insurance has got you covered.
 I've had ongoing travel insurance ever since I started traveling to make sure I'm covered for every trip I go on.
 Don't have insurance yet?
 You can get a free quote here:

 How are you?

 I don’t speak Danish